Table of contents

 Psoriasis is a non-contagious chronic disease of the autoimmune system that appears mainly as an inflammatory skin disease (dermatosis).
 It causes red, scaling skin areas on the knees, elbows, trunk, and scalp, often with severe itching.
 Other affected parts of your body include the legs, soles of the feet, scalp, face, and palms.
 Mild to moderate cases occur when patches cover less than 10 percent of the body, while moderate to severe psoriasis covers more than 10 percent.

-It is a systemic disease primarily affecting the joints and associated ligaments and adjacent soft tissues, eyes, vascular system, the heart, metabolic syndrome, and is also linked to depression.
+It is a systemic disease that primarily affects the joints and associated ligaments and adjacent soft tissues, eyes, vascular system, the heart, metabolic syndrome and is also linked to depression.
 In addition, experts have associated it with diabetes mellitus and strokes.

 The condition is a common, long-term disease with no cure.
 However, there are treatments to help manage symptoms.
 The condition tends to go through cycles.
 That is, people with psoriasis will notice a flare-up for a few weeks or months, then the symptoms will subside for a while or go into remission.

 Plaque psoriasis: This is the most common type of psoriasis.
 It causes dry, raised, red skin patches covered with silvery scales named plaques.
 These plaques might be itchy or tender and usually appear on elbows, knees, lower back, and scalp.

 Nail psoriasis: This form affects fingernails and toenails, causing pitting and abnormal growth and discoloration.
 Severe cases may cause enough damage that breaks apart the nail.

 Guttate psoriasis: Usually triggered by a bacterial infection such as strep throat, it causes numerous small, drop-shaped, scaling skin lesions on the trunk, arms, or legs.
 This type is more common in young adults and children.